 Jversez: My inspirations are Drake, J. Cole, Jay Z, Kendrick Lamar, Big Sean, Childish Gambino, Travis Scott, Tyler The Creator.

 Getmybuzzup: How do you go about writing a song and what is your process?

-Getmybuzzup: What is the concept behind the project?
+Getmybuzzup: What is the concept behind your forthcoming project?

-Getmybuzzup: What are must-haves when you’re in the studio working?
+Getmybuzzup: What are must-haves when your in the studio working?

 Getmybuzzup: What is the best piece of advice in this business you actually followed?